alexfridman88/brain-pop/README.md

 ### Remove a students from a period

-    Description: Only Teacher can remove a namy students or Student can remove itself from period
+    Description: Only Teacher can remove a many students or Student can remove itself from period

     POST /api/periods/{id}/detach